 The CPT codes listed on our website are for informational purposes only.
 This information is our interpretation of CPT coding requirements and may not necessarily be correct.
 You are advised to consult the CPT Coding Manual published by the American Medical Association.
 Doctor's Data, Inc. takes no responsibility for billing errors due to your use of any CPT information from our website.

-A yet to be conclusively identified zonulin family protein (ZFP), possibly properdin, modulates the reversible breakdown of tight junction protein complexes (TJP) between gastrointestinal epithelial cells.
-Loss of integrity of the epithelial barrier permits paracellular influx of highly antigenic and pro-inflammatory polypeptides and other macromolecules from the lumen of the intestine.
-High serum levels of ZFP (antigen) are highly correlated with abnormal results of the Lactulose Mannitol test; the long-accepted standard for intestinal permeability.
 Elevated fecal levels of ZFP have been associated with metabolic syndrome, obesity, and apparently healthy cigarette smokers.
-Elevated serum levels of zonulin have been correlated with results from the established lactulose mannitol test, but to date no such correlation has been reported with fecal zonulin.
-Excessive intake of simple sugars, sodium, emulsifiers, microbial transglutaminase ("meat glue") and nano-particles may also be triggers for increased fecal ZFP and intestinal permeability.
-Clinically the key is to first eliminate exposure to the trigger(s) of excessive ZFP.
-Possible interventions to restore the gastrointestinal mucosal barrier include dietary changes, treatment of dysbiosis, digestive supports and anti-inflammatory supplements; specifically quercetin, vitamin C, curcumin, gamma-linoleic acid, omega-3 fatty acids (EPA, DHA), and aloe vera. other nutrients such as zonc, beta-carotene, pantothenic acid, and L-glutamine may provide some support for rejuvenation of the mucosal barrier.
-The use of some probiotics has been show to reduce serum and fecal zonulin levels, and unulin (about 10 grams per day) lowered serum zonulin after just five days in healthy young subjects.
-Consider a comprehensive Stool Analysis to further investigate porential causes of increased intestinal permeability.
+High serum levels of ZFP (antigen) are correlated with abnormal results of the Lactulose Mannitol test; the long-accepted standard for intestinal permeability, but to date no such correlation has been reported with fecal ZFP.
+Excessive intake of simple sugars, sodium, emulsifiers, microbial transglutaminase (food additive) and nano-particles may also be triggers for increased fecal ZFP and intestinal permeability.
+Possible interventions to restore the gastrointestinal mucosal barrier include dietary changes, treatment of dysbiosis, digestive supports and anti-inflammatory supplements; specifically quercetin, vitamin C, curcumin, gamma-linoleic acid, omega-3 fatty acids (EPA, DHA), and aloe vera.
+Other nutrients such as zinc, beta-carotene, pantothenic acid, and L-glutamine may provide some support for rejuvenation of the mucosal barrier.
+The use of some probiotics has been shown to reduce serum and fecal zonulin levels, and inulin (about 10 grams per day) lowered serum zonulin after just five days in healthy young subjects.
+Consider a Comprehensive Stool Analysis to further investigate potential causes of increased intestinal permeability.